yash-sharma1/docs-site/docs/guides/concepts/BEP8.md

 ```bash
 ./bnbcli dex list-mini -s=$mini-token-symbol --quote-asset-symbol=BNB --init-price=1000000000 --from=alice --chain-id Binance-Chain-Tigris   --node  https://dataseed5.defibit.io:443  --trust-node
 ```

+## BEP8 Token Trading Pair Matching

+The number of BEP8 trading pairs could be much bigger than BEP2 pairs due to the cheap issue/listing fee.
+As they are designed to use limited network resource, Binance DEX match engine will only allocate a fixed resource on matching the BEP8 pairs.
+Unlike BEP2 token, BEP8 trading pairs will be matched every 16 blocks.

 ### Place Order

 The minimum amount of the Mini-BEP2 token should be larger than or equal to **1**, which is presented as 1e8 with the 8 digit decimal rule internally.
 The only exceptional case is that the user sells the total amount of the free BEP8 token in his account